In a previous article, we discussed some common impeller and casing designs. This article will consider what happens when you put the two together.

 Vertical turbines with up to 10 stages are common, and designs incorporating 20, 30, or even more stages are not unheard of.

 The effect of adding stages is that the pump generates additional pressure.
 Vertical turbines are a very common pump design, and are used in many different applications including raw water intake, municipal water pumping, cooling tower applications, and irrigation applications among many others.
-Some vertical turbines may be very short while others are be hundreds of feet long depending on the application requirements.
+Some vertical turbines may be very short while others may be hundreds of feet long depending on the application requirements.

 There are also specialty vertical turbine pumps for unique applications.
 One common specialty design incorporates a fully-open mixed-flow or axial-flow impeller design.
 These types of pumps are often called propeller pumps, vertical mixed-flow pumps, or vertical axial-flow pumps.
 These types of pumps are high-flow, low-head designs ideally suited to move a large quantity of water at a low pressure.
 These pumps are rarely staged, and due to their fully-open design, are ideally suited for handling large non-stringy solids.
 Due to these characteristics vertical mixed/axial flow pumps are routinely used in storm water, raw water, and flood control pumping applications.
 Another specialty design incorporates a non-clog type impeller into a vertical turbine design for pumping raw sewage or other solids-bearing liquids.